tinko26/ao/docs/api/src/ao_sys/ao_recv_acq.h.md

 typedef ao_recv_ptr_proc_t ao_recv_acq_proc_t;
 ```

-This type represents a function beginning or ending a receiving of an acquired memory block.
+Represents a function beginning or ending a receiving of an acquired memory block.

 # Functions